antvis/G2/site/docs/manual/whats-new/new-version-features.en.md

 order: 1
 ---

-The name and design concept of G2 comes from Graphic Grammar "[The Grammar of Graphics](https://book.douban.com/subject/10123863/)》.
-The core of this theory is to reject the classification of charts and use some basic marks and a series of visual components (scale bars, coordinate systems, etc.) to describe a visualization.
+The name and design philosophy of G2 both derive from the Grammar of Graphics book "[The Grammar of Graphics](https://book.douban.com/subject/10123863/)".
+The core of this theory is: reject chart classification, and use some basic marks and a series of visualization components (scales, coordinate systems, etc.) to describe a visualization.

-Thanks to this, compared to low-level visualization tools like D3, G2 has lower usage and learning costs, which can improve research and development efficiency.
-Compared with the chart template library, G2 can produce different types of charts, which also changes the way G2 users think about charts: charts are no longer an indivisible whole, but can be combined by tags with different uses.
-This allows you to spend less time writing code or wondering whether this chart can be realized, and more time "thinking visually in the data world."
+Because of this, compared to low-level visualization tools like D3, G2 has lower usage and learning costs, helping to improve development efficiency.
+Compared to chart template libraries, G2 can create a richer variety of charts, and also changes how G2 users think about charts: charts are no longer an indivisible whole, but can be composed of marks with different purposes.
+This allows users to spend less time writing code or worrying about whether charts can be implemented, and instead spend more time on "visual thinking in the data world".

-Of course, it is only our basic mission to draw more charts more easily.
-We also hope to convey correct visual thinking to everyone in the process.
-Language is the most direct way to transmit thinking, so we attach great importance to simplicity and professionalism when designing grammar or API.
-We refer to many academic research results and best practices in the industry.
-Based on the original graphics grammar, enhancements including but not limited to the following have been made:
+Of course, drawing more charts more easily is just our basic task.
+We hope to convey correct visualization thinking to everyone in this process.
+Language is the most direct way to convey thinking, so we pay great attention to simplicity and professionalism when designing syntax or APIs.
+For this reason, we have referenced a large number of academic research results and industrial best practices.
+Based on the original Grammar of Graphics, we have made enhancements including but not limited to the following aspects:

 - Simplified syntax for data exploration
-- Add animation syntax
+- Added animation syntax
-- Add syntax for unit visualization
+- Added unit visualization syntax
-- Add interactive syntax (still under design)
+- Added interaction syntax (still in design)
 - ...

-In simpler terms: **With G2, you can get more visualization effects more professionally and quickly, and gain visual thinking at the same time** .
+Simply put: **Using G2, you can not only quickly obtain more professional visualization effects, but also cultivate and improve your visualization thinking ability**.

-## concise syntax
+## Concise Syntax

-You can draw a chart in one sentence, and in addition to drawing the graph itself, you can also add axes, legends, and even interactive prompts!
+You can draw a chart with one sentence.
+In addition to drawing the graphics themselves, it will also add coordinate axes, legends, and even interactive tooltips!

 ```js | ob { autoMount: true }
 import { Chart } from '@antv/g2';